 Do you have questions about how Illinois’ workers’ compensation system works?
-Whether you have been injured on the job in suburban Chicago and need help filing or appealing a claim, or you are just curious, here are the answers to some frequently asked questions about workers’ comp.
+Whether you have been injured on the job in Northern Illinois and need help filing or appealing a claim, or you are just curious, here are the answers to some frequently asked questions about workers’ comp.

 What percentage of my wages does workers’ compensation pay?